 Air Conditioning & Heat Pump condensing unit is a simple yet technical piece of HVAC equipment.
 It sits out in the back (or side) of your house and kicks on and off almost by itself.
 At least it seems that way to most people.
 In this box made of sheet metal, is the heart of your HVAC cooling system.
 Or for those with heat pumps, it is the heart of your HVAC heating and cooling.

-Every electrical-mechanical piece of equipment has a sequence of operation and while some manufacturers of heat pumps vary slightly with their heat pump sequence of operation but overall the sequence of operation for a heat pump is the same for most manufacturers.
-So unless you have a special type of heat pump (they are out there – the Acadia heat pump is designed for extreme cold weather temperatures up North like Canada) the sequence of operation for your heat pump should be very similar to what I described here.
-This is the basic heat pump sequence of operation like you will find in conventional heat pumps.
+Heat Pump Sequence of Operation – Every electrical-mechanical piece of equipment has a sequence of operation and while some manufacturers of heat pumps vary slightly with their heat pump sequence of operation but overall the sequence of operation for a heat pump is the same for most manufacturers.
+So unless you have a special type of heat pump (they are out there – the Acadia heat pump is designed for extreme cold weather temperatures up North like Canada) the sequence of operation for your heating equipment should be very similar to what I described here.
+This is the basic operation of a heatpump like you will find in conventional heatpumps.